Tag: linguistics

 Posted by – November 25, 2009

 I learnt on Wikipedia that the intro to Whipping Post is in 11/4 time.
 11/4, what the hell?
 Eventually I figured out how that goes, and also noticed that Finnish is no good for counts that go above 10.
 Till then most numbers have natural one-syllable abbreviations, but 11 doesn’t.
-It has 4 syllables, one more than in English.
+Its unabbreviated form has 4 syllables, one more than in English.
 Hmm.
 Long story short, I made a graph of the syllable counts of the counting numbers up to 100 in 9 languages (thanks to Zet@#aspekti for many of them):

 (click to see large version)